Our Doctor of Philosophy (PhD) in Nursing is the program for you if you are:

 Applicants to the Doctoral program in Nursing at McGill University are required to:

-- Have completed master’s level studies with either their undergraduate or graduate degree in nursing.
+- Have completed master’s level studies with either an undergraduate or graduate degree in nursing.

 - O.I.I.Q.
-(Ordre des infirmières and infirmiers du Québec) registration required only if candidate is planning to practice as a nurse in Québec.
+(Ordre des infirmières and infirmiers du Québec) registration is required only if the applicant is planning to practice as a nurse in Québec.

-*The CBT is no longer being offered.
-CBT Test results will be accepted as long as considered valid by ETS.
+- The CBT is no longer being offered.
+CBT results will no longer be accepted as ETS no longer reports these results.

-IELTS (International English Language Testing System): a band score of 7.5 or greater.
+- IELTS (International English Language Testing System): a band score of 7.5 or greater (Academic module).

 Consult our Applying to Graduate Programs page for more information and detailed instructions regarding program-specific requirements.